 - Eight to twelve years.
 Your child should continue to use a booster seat until he is big enough to fit in a seat belt safely.
 To fit properly, the lap belt must lie securely across the upper thighs, not the stomach.
 The shoulder belt should be snug against the shoulder and chest, and never cross the neck or face.

-If your child has been injured or killed in a vehicle collision, you deserve compensation.
-Contact the Law Office of Ben Crittenden, P.C., by clicking the Live Chat button on this page.
+If your child has been injured or killed in a vehicle collision, we know your loss is unfathomable.
+When you are ready, contact the Law Office of Ben Crittenden, P.C., by clicking the Live Chat button on this page.